Hash brown potatoes prepared with grated Granny Smith apples, dill and a dollop of sour cream make a delightful combo for your next weekend breakfast.

 And if you’re looking to make plain homemade hash brown potatoes, you won’t want to miss my post.

-- 2 baking potatoes peeled and grated on the large holes of a box grater
+- 2 baked potatoes peeled and grated on the large holes of a box grater

 - 1 Granny Smith apple peeled and grated on the large holes of a box grater